Ventupentu/book-exercise-docs/labmodule10/README-CDA.md

 NOTE: Include two full paragraphs describing your implementation approach by answering the questions listed below.

 What does your implementation do?

+Encryption methods have been added to make the connection with the broker more secure.

 How does your implementation work?

+Encryption is implemented using the `tls_set` function of the MQTT client, which utilizes a certificate file.

 ### Code Repository and Branch

 NOTE: Be sure to include the branch.

-URL:
+URL: //github.com/Ventupentu/python-components/tree/labmodule10

 ### Unit Tests Executed